Bolt-Tech/barber-shop/README.md

 ## Usage

+> In my case, I use XAMPP for this guide, or if you use Workbench, the process should be similar, so skip to **step 2**: In Toolbar `Create Schema` with the same file name `barber`, then head to toolbar and click `Server -> Data Import`

 1. Now let's get started by running `XAMPP Control Panel`, then click `Start` **Apache** & **MySQL**, and click `Admin` on **MySQL** tab to open **phpMyAdmin** database.

 ![XAMPP Startup](demo/XAMPP-Startup.jpg)